-Gut microbes at root of severe malnutrition in kidsJanuary 30th, 2013 in Medical research /
+Gut microbes at root of severe malnutrition in kidsJanuary 30, 2013 in Medicine & Health / Medical research

 A study of young twins in Malawi, in sub-Saharan Africa, finds that bacteria living in the intestine are an underlying cause of a form of severe acute childhood malnutrition.